anonymous-mathematician/Dissertation_Code/README.md

 ## Files

 - `BSB_Code.ipynb` contains the Black--Scholes--Barenblatt benchmark used to check the Deep BSDE implementation.
-- `BSDE_Code.ipynb` contains the numerical experiments for the singular two-particle moving-boundary FBSDE, including the direct Deep BSDE and cascade-based methods.
+- `FBSDE_Code.ipynb` contains the numerical experiments for the singular two-particle moving-boundary FBSDE, including the direct Deep BSDE and cascade-based methods.

 ## Running the code